Graham · Fife & Perthshire

 - How hard is Creag Gharbh?

-- Creag Gharbh is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 12km with 478m of ascent and takes most walkers 3-5 hours.
-Terrain: Public road and estate track for two thirds of the climb, then trackless heather and outcrop on the crest.
+- We grade Creag Gharbh at 3/5, which puts it in moderately challenging territory.
+The usual route is around 12km with 478m of climbing; allow 3-5 hours.
+Underfoot: Public road and estate track for two thirds of the climb, then trackless heather and outcrop on the crest.

 - Where do I park for Creag Gharbh?